Surrealism set art free to dream. But is anyone in art still dreaming?

 By displaying dreams in a waking world, Surrealism overturns consciousness as too many contemporary artists with dreamlike private visions often cannot.
 If art and understanding emerge somewhere between waking and sleeping, then what can anyone know—and how?
 At the Met, one gets di Chirico's train wrecks but not his Philosopher's Conquest or Metaphysical Muse.
 One gets puzzling images from Joan Miró, but not the larger, stained canvases with chance markings that so anticipate Pollock.
 One gets Magritte's This Is Not a Pipe, but on knickknacks in a well-stocked museum gift shop.
 I need those melting watches back after all.

 In each of these ways, Surrealism upsets the distinction between public and private.
+No wonder it influenced early TV.
 Desires spill over into art institutions and political ones, too.
 Imaginings never wholly one's own run riot over the conscious mind.

 Sexuality in Surrealism may start as a personal declaration.
 "As far as the eye can see," Breton wrote, "it recreates desire."
 Only desire never simply draws the line against impersonal forces.
 A steam engine barrels head-on into di Chirico's lust.
 A chocolate grinder turns sexual identity into one more commercial product for the machine age.